SwissDataScienceCenter/renku/docs/docs/10-users/80-use-cases/20-teaching/index.md

 # Compute resources for your course

-After you register your course, the Renku team will create a dedicated resource pool for your course based on the requirements that you have specified during the registration.
-Thus, the team will reach out to you and request for the list of course participants in order to add them to the course resource pool.
+After you register your course, the Renku team will create a dedicated resource pool for your course based on the requirements that you have specified.
+The team will reach out to you for the list of course participants in order to add them to the course resource pool.

 Ensure that you select a class within that resource pool as the default resource for your course project(s).
 As a result, course participants will be able to use that resource pool during the course, if you set the session launcher to use the resources assigned in your resource pool.